Holloman Air Force Base: Geography

 Holloman is located in New Mexico's Tularosa Basin between the Sacramento and San Andres mountain ranges.
 The base is about 10 mi west of Alamogordo, New Mexico, on U.S. Route 70; 90 mi north of El Paso, Texas; and 70 mi east of Las Cruces, New Mexico.
 The base covers 59639 acre and is located at an altitude of 4093 ft.

 The base is also a census-designated place (CDP), which had a population of 2,076 at the 2000 census.
 According to the United States Census Bureau, the town has a total area of 12.7 sqmi, of which, 12.5 sqmi is land and 0.2 sqmi (1.18%) is water.
 The area of the air force base is 59639 acre.

 Environmental contamination

 The groundwater below Holloman Air Force Base near Alamogordo first tested positive for hazardous chemicals in 2016.
 Polyfluoroalkyl chemicals (PFASs) have been found in the groundwater below the base and in wells that were tested off-base.

+Archaeological site

+An archaeological site that might shed more light on New Mexico’s ancient history has been discovered recently within the boundaries of the air force base.
+Base officials said geomorphologists and members of the 49th Civil Engineer Squadron environmental flight uncovered a campsite in early March 2024 that is about 8,200 years old and belonged to some of the state's first settlers.